-A backyard campout is going to keep ‘em busy all night long, and it also works well for preteens and teens of all ages.
-Gather up some sleeping bags, hot cider, hot dogs, s’mores supplies, and of course, a few ghost stories to read around the fire.
+A backyard campout will keep ‘em busy all night long, and it works well for preteens and teens of all ages.
+Gather up some sleeping bags, hot cider, hot dogs, s’mores supplies and, of course, a few ghost stories to read around the fire.

 Yes, this is a thing, and it could be happening on Halloween in a town near you.
 Manitou Springs, Colorado, is known for its annual coffin race that takes place the weekend before Halloween, while other major cities may roll out the coffins as part of their Halloween parade.

 Most local Halloween-themed runs strongly encourage the runners to dress in their craziest (or goriest) costumes.
 Even better, 5Ks normally only cost $20 to $30 per person and come with some cool gear, like a custom trick-or-treat bag or a free T-shirt.

 And you'll see personalized content just for you whenever you click the My Feed .